• Skip to primary navigation

 Costa Rica Coffee Brands and Souvenirs

-Another interesting thing about coffee is how the locals make it.
-Traditionally, Costa Ricans use a chorreador to make coffee which is their coffee maker.
-A chorreador is essentially a wooden stand and they use a cloth “sock” as a filter.
+Another interesting thing about Costa Rican coffee is how the locals make it.
+Traditionally, Costa Ricans use a chorreador, which is the traditional coffee maker.

 For souvenirs, a chorreador makes a great gift.
-You can buy a painted chorreador for about $20 and they are in all the souvenir stores.
-If you don’t have time to go shopping, the Brit souvenir store in the airports sell them too.
+You can buy a hand painted chorreador for about 10,000-20,000 CRC ($20-40) USD at any souvenir store.

 Read more about Costa Rican food and drink below!